ydprtm/pc_control_tutorials/boost_asio_tcp_tutorial/README.md

 defines a try block and a catch block.
 In this block, we try to write the buffer to the connected socket.
 If an exception is raised, the program's execution proceeds to the catch handler, and displays the exception to the user.
 Here, the asio library's ```write()``` is used to write all the supplied data to a stream before returning. ```write()``` is a template function and has 16 overloads.
 Here, it is used with two parameters, ```SyncWriteStream& s``` and ```const ConstBufferSequence& buffers```, and returns a ```size_t``` value of bytes written.
 More information about ```write()``` can be found [here](https://www.boost.org/doc/libs/1_70_0/doc/html/boost_asio/reference/write.html).

 Note, it's worth wrapping ```write()``` in a try block and a catch block.
 Consider the case where the endpoint doesn't accept a connection, e.g. the server running on the endpoint may not have started: ```write()``` will throw an exception; which, if not caught, will cause your program to abort.
-Catching the exception will allow you to do something, e.g. try communicating again in 10 minutes.
+Catching the exception will allow you to do something more useful, e.g. trying to connect with the server again in 10 minutes.

 The line